Novel and self-consistency analysis of the QCD running coupling $\alpha_s(Q)$ in both the perturbative and nonperturbative domains

 where

 It is noted that the perturbative series of $a^{g_1}_s(Q)|_{\rm{PMC}}$ is explicitly free of $\mu_r$, leading to a precise scheme-and-scale invariant fixed-order prediction.
-And due to the elimination of divergent renormalon terms, the convergence of the pQCD series is greatly improved.
+Due to the elimination of divergent renormalon terms, the convergence of the pQCD series can also be greatly improved.

-To do the numerical calculation, we adopt $\alpha^{\rm \overline{\rm MS}}_s(M_Z)=0.1179\pm0.0010$~\cite{PDG:2020} to fix the QCD asymptotic scale $\Lambda$, and we obtain $\Lambda^{\overline{\rm MS}}_3=0.343\pm{0.015}$ GeV and $\Lambda^{\rm V}_3=0.438\pm{0.019}$ GeV for three active flavors.
+To do the numerical calculation, we adopt $\alpha_s(M_Z)=0.1179\pm0.0010$~\cite{PDG:2020} to fix the QCD asymptotic scale $\Lambda$, and we obtain $\Lambda^{\overline{\rm MS}}_3=0.343\pm{0.015}$ GeV and $\Lambda^{\rm V}_3=0.438\pm{0.019}$ GeV for three active flavors.
 As a typical example, the perturbative series (\ref{ag1pmc}) for $n_f=3$ becomes

 where $Q_\star$ satisfies